nikhil6392/Figma-design-to-react-project/README.md

-# Assignment Project
+# Figma design to real world project

-Welcome to the **Assignment Project**!
+Welcome to the **Design to Real World Project**!
 This application is designed to provide an intuitive and seamless user experience.
 Below, you'll find a brief overview of the app, key screenshots, and a guide on how to set up and run the project locally.

 ## Screenshots
 Here are some snapshots of the application: